Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 - Click 'save'.

 ## Credits
+### Special thanks:
+David Bowers - for mentoring & general support and motivation and help to get brilliant ideas flowwing.
+Marco - for support & continuous guidence.
+Kyle - supportive husband by taking on my slack to allow me the time to create this project and for not letting me give up.

-List of used resources for your website (text, images, snippets of code, projects....)
+### List of used resources:
-  - Code & Text Content

-  - Photo's:
-  - Photo by Matt Moloney on StockSnap -<a href="https://stocksnap.io/photo/female-nails-CDE7ZLPS70">Photo</a> by <a href="https://stocksnap.io/author/mattmoloney">Matt Moloney</a> on <a href="https://stocksnap.io">StockSnap</a>
-  Photo by Tiko Giorgadze on StockSnap <a href="https://stocksnap.io/photo/people-woman-EYUL67K1U8">Photo</a> by <a href="https://stocksnap.io/author/50709">Tiko Giorgadze</a> on <a href="https://stocksnap.io">StockSnap</a>
-  -pixels.com:
+This project has been hevaily influenced by code institute learning resourses and LMS content and use of boostrap systems.

+### Images:
+StockSnap, Pixels.com, kamboompics.com, unsplash & pixabay.
-   -Kristina Paukshtite,  Valeria Boltneva, Lisa Fotios, ttonbro studio, Adrienne Andersen, cottonbro studio, solod_sha, Brandon Richardson, Kaboompics.com
-   -Photo by Rune Enstad, Giorgio Trovato  on Unsplash
+Photo's by Matt Moloney, Tiko Giorgadze, Kristina Paukshtite,  Valeria Boltneva, Lisa Fotios, ttonbro studio, Adrienne Andersen, cottonbro studio, solod_sha, Brandon Richardson, Rune Enstad, Giorgio Trovato, Andreas160578, Chelson Tamares, Viktorya  Sergeeva, Andrea Mosti, Artem Podrez.
-    -pixabay by andreas160578

-  -

-  - Acknowledgment
-    - acknowledgment to mentors, peers, tutors, friends, family, facilitator (who ever contributed and helped with the project)

 ------